-Jon Hansen lives in Dell Rapids with his wife, Sheila, and their four children.
-Hansen is a lawyer and Representative in the South Dakota House of Representatives where he has sponsored numerous life-saving, pro-life laws.
+Jon lives in Dell Rapids with his wife, Sheila, and their four children.
+He is a lawyer and Representative in the South Dakota House of Representatives, where he has sponsored numerous life-saving, pro-life laws.
 Hansen is the Chairman of the House Judiciary Committee and serves in leadership as a House Majority Whip.
 Hansen recognizes the dignity inherent in all people and is dedicated to defending the right to life of all human beings from conception to natural death.

 Spencer served as SDRTL’s Vice President from 2011 to 2018 and has served as Treasurer since 2018.
 He has always considered it both a privilege and a blessing to serve on the SDRTL board.

-Valerie Johnson is an at-large member of the National Right to Life Executive Committee.
+Valerie is an at-large member of the National Right to Life Executive Committee.

 She and her husband Rick have 6 children.
 Valerie is current the Director of Music at Holy Family Catholic Church in Mitchell.

 There are many reasons I am active in the right to life movement and they all are rooted in the fact that humans are exceptional.
 We all have a duty to protect the most vulnerable among us.
 Being part of Right to Life increases the strength of individuals - we are stronger together.